indre-idenfy/Documentation/pages/FAQ.md

 identification succeeded but there was an issue saving data.
 Also, a user will be redirected to a failure page.

+- ##### Do you repeat callback sending?
+Yes. iDenfy API will repeat a call once (after 0.5 seconds) if the initial callback sending has failed.
+If the second callback fails - an associated identification is flaged with "callback failed" state.

 ## Camera issues FAQ's

 - ##### Why your platform can not detect camera when using an iPhone with Chrome or Firefox web-browser?